hknutzen/Netspoc/features.markdown

   if a data stream has already been filtered at some other device.
 - Complex topologies with redundant paths are supported.
 - Pathrestrictions allow to restrict paths inside a redundant topology.
-- Supports network with isolated ports where traffic is entered and exited at the same interface of the packet filter.
-- This software has been tested to run on Linux and Windows.
+- This software has been tested to run on Linux.